F9 (film): Plot

-In 1989, Jack Toretto participates in an asphalt late model race on a short track, with his sons Dominic and Jakob working in the pit crew.
+In 1989, Jack Toretto participates in a late model race on a short track, with his sons Dominic "Dom" and Jakob working in the pit crew.
 Dom argues with rival racer Kenny Linder about his dirty tactics.
-During the race, Linder's car clips Jack's bumper, causing his car to crash and burn, killing him.
-A week after, Dom is arrested for beating Linder to near death.
-While serving his sentence, he recalls that Jakob had worked on their father's car the day he died and concludes that Jakob killed their father.
-Upon release, Dom confronts and challenges Jakob to a race, forcing him to leave town when he loses.
+During the race, Linder's car clips Jack's bumper, causing his car to crash, killing him.
+A week after, Dom is arrested for beating Linder to near-death.
+While serving his sentence, Dom recalls that Jakob had worked on Jack's car the day he died and concludes that Jakob killed Jack.
+Upon release, Dom confronts and challenges Jakob to a race, forcing him to leave town when Jakob loses.

-Thirty years later, two years after the confrontation against cyberterrorist Cipher, Dom is retired and raising his son Brian with his wife, Letty Ortiz.
-Roman Pearce, Tej Parker, and Ramsey arrive with news that, shortly after arresting Cipher, Mr. Nobody's plane was attacked by rogue agents, who abducted Cipher and crashed in Montequinto, a fictional Central American country.
+In the present day, Dom is retired and raising his son Brian with his wife Letty Ortiz.
+Roman Pearce, Tej Parker and Ramsey arrive with a news that shortly after arresting Cipher, Mr. Nobody's plane was attacked by rogue agents, who abducted Cipher and crashed in Montequinto, a fictional Central American country.
 Dom agrees to help them after realizing Jakob is involved.
-Searching the plane, they find part of a device named Project Aries, which can hack into any computer-controlled system.
+Searching the plane, they find part of a device called Project Aries, which can hack into any computer weapons system.
 The team is ambushed by a private army led by Jakob, who steals the device.
-Michael Stasiak helps Dom's crew escape to their safe house at the Caspian Sea, and Dom's sister Mia arrives to help.
-The team learns that Han Lue is connected to Project Aries, and Letty and Mia go to Tokyo to investigate.
+Michael Stasiak helps Dom's crew escape to their safe house at the Caspian Sea and Dom's sister Mia arrives to help.
+The team learns that Han Lue is connected to Project Aries, at which point, Letty and Mia leave for Tokyo to investigate.

-Meanwhile, Jakob meets with Otto, his associate and financier.
+Meanwhile, Jakob meets with Otto, Jakob's associate and financier.
 Cipher, who is being held at their base, tells Jakob that the other half of Aries is in Edinburgh.
-Dom meets his father's former mechanic, Buddy, who took Jakob in after his exile, and learns that Jakob is in London.
-In Tokyo, Letty and Mia find Han alive, along with his ward, Elle.
-Roman and Tej recruit Sean Boswell, Twinkie, and Earl, who have been working on a "rocket car".
+Dom meets his father's mechanic Buddy, who took Jakob after his exile, and learns that Jakob is in London.
+In Tokyo, Letty and Mia find Han alive, along with his ward Elle.
+Roman and Tej travel to Germany to recruit Sean Boswell, Twinkie and Earl Hu, who have been working on a "rocket car".
 In London, Dom meets Queenie Shaw, who gives him Jakob's location.
-Dom confronts Otto and Jakob; Otto has Dom arrested, but Leysa, Dom's old friend, rescues him.
-Tej, Roman, and Ramsey join Dom in Edinburgh, where Jakob is using an electromagnet to steal the other half of the Project Aries device.
+Dom confronts Otto and Jakob at a party held at Otto's mansion; Otto has Dom arrested, but Leysa, Dom's old friend, rescues him.
+Tej, Roman and Ramsey join Dom in Edinburgh, where Jakob uses an electromagnet to steal the other half of the Project Aries.
 Tej and Roman find the truck containing the electromagnet; as they fight Otto's men, Ramsey commandeers the truck to chase after Otto.